David Maltby: Death

 Maltby was killed a few months after the dams raid during Operation Garlic, a failed attempt at a low-level raid on the Dortmund-Ems Canal.
 His Lancaster JA981 crashed into the North Sea while returning to base after the mission had been cancelled due to fog over the target.
-It is probable that the cause of his death was a collision with a 139 Squadron Mosquito aircraft (DZ598) piloted by Flt Lt M W Colledge and navigator Flg Off G L Marshall, who were returning from an operation to Berlin, and was on a course for Wyton, Cambridgeshire.
-It was northeast of Cromer when it intersected Maltby's course to Coningsby.
+It is probable that the cause of his death was a collision with a 139 Squadron Mosquito aircraft (DZ598) piloted by Flt Lt M W Colledge and navigator Flg Off G L Marshall, who were returning from an operation to Berlin, and was on a course for RAF Wyton, Cambridgeshire.
+It was northeast of Cromer when it intersected Maltby's course to RAF Coningsby.
 Dave Shannon, a fellow dambuster, circled the crash site for two hours whilst waiting for rescue.
 Maltby's body was the only one recovered and he was buried in the churchyard of St Andrew's Church, Wickhambreaux, Kent.

 Post-war

-Popular Culture
+Popular culture

 In the 1955 film The Dam Busters, Maltby was played by George Baker.
 Baker stated in an interview that he was chosen for the part due to his physical similarity to Maltby.

 The detailed story of Maltby and his crew is documented in the book Breaking the Dams: The Story of Dambuster David Maltby and His Crew written by Charles Foster.